-- 1. Use XPression to create a number of scenes or scene groups from which to build a sequence. - Click Sequence at the top of the window to use the Sequencer to place scenes or scene groups on a sequence timeline for playout. - 3.
-In the Scene Manager, click and drag the scenes or scene groups to playout into the Sequencer.

-Each scene or scene group added to the Sequencer list is given a Take ID and becomes a take item.
+- 1. Load clips into the Clip Browser from which to build a sequence. - In the Clip Browser, click and drag the clips to playout into the Sequencer.Each clip added to the Sequencer list is given a Take ID and becomes a take item.

-- 4. To reorder take items in the Sequencer list, click and drag a take item to a new position in the list.
-Toolbar tools, shortcut menu commands, and keyboard shortcuts can also be used to reorder take items. - Organize take items by adding a take item group to the Sequencer list.
+- 3. To reorder take items in the Sequencer list, click and drag a take item to a new position in the list.
+Toolbar tools, shortcut menu commands, and keyboard shortcuts can also be used to reorder take items. - 4.
+Organize take items by adding a take item group to the Sequencer list.
 A group can be configured to automatically playout the take items contained in the group.